An award-winning journalist and the bestselling author of eight books explains why having good work ethic is essential to writing success.

 3. Create daily targets

 Having a to-do list is one thing, but if you want to create a daily writing practice, a work ethic for putting words on the page, you need to have goals and targets.
-Some people feel comfortable with the 1,000-words-a-day goal, but there are others who want to do a lot more or a lot less.
+Some people feel comfortable with the 1,000-words-a-day goal, but there are others who want to do a lot more or a lot less, especially when they’re in first draft mode.
 It doesn’t matter.
 If you’ve been writing for any length of time, you know how many words you can realistically write in an hour, so just multiply that number with the number of hours you’ve dedicated to writing and bingo.
 You have the magic number.

 (P.S.
 In my book Shut Up and Write: The No-Nonsense, No B.S.
-Guide to Getting Words on the Page I explain exactly how to create a schedule and a life that allows you to routinely hit your writing targets.)
+Guide to Getting Words on the Page I explain exactly how to create a schedule and a life that allows you to hit your writing targets routinely.)

 4. Finish things